Unraveling information about supranuclear-dense matter from the complete binary neutron star coalescence process using future gravitational-wave detector networks: Results

 \subsection{Detector network performances in zero-noise}

 We want to investigate how future detector networks will improve our postmerger analysis.
 For this purpose, we inject signals obtained from the \qupm{} model in zero noise, and recover both with the \qupm{} and the \nopm{} model.
 We analyze signals injected at three different distances (68 Mpc, 135 Mpc, and 225 Mpc), and we compare results for the four detector networks LHV, LHVKI, LHVKIN, and ETCE (as described in Sec.~\ref{sec:detectors}).
-Due to limited computational resources, we look only at two different sources, \stwo{} and \sth{}. \\ Figure~\ref{fig:zeronoise_dlambda} shows the uncertainty $\tilde{\Lambda}_{\rm 90conf}$, computed as the width of the 90$\%$ confidence interval of the $\tilde{\Lambda}$ posterior probability density, as a function of the detector network employed for the analysis, comparing the different distances and recovery models.
-As expected, Fig.~\ref{fig:zeronoise_dlambda} shows that for all the detector networks considered, and for both models, the width of the $90\%$ confidence interval decreases with decreasing distance.
-In particular, for an LHV network, we find an improvement of $\sim 50\%$ when going from 225 Mpc to 135 Mpc, and of $\sim 25\% $ (for \stwo{} even $56 \%$) when going from 135Mpc to 68 Mpc, for both models; for the ETCE network we find an improvement $\sim 45\%$ when going from 225Mpc to 135 Mpc, and $\sim 55\%$ when going from 135 Mpc to 68Mpc.
-Using the \qupm{} model yields to systematically tighter constraints on $\tilde{\Lambda}$, thanks to the additional information arising from the quasi-universal relations that describe the postmerger part of the signal.
-For both the sources, in the case of injections at 225 Mpc and with the LHV or LHVKI network, we see no significant differences in $\tilde{\Lambda}_{\rm 90conf}$ in the case of recovery with the \qupm{} or \nopm{} model.
-Considering that such injections generate an $\rm SNR \simeq 30$ in the case of LHV network, this is consistent with the fact that in these situations we do not detect the postmerger signal.
+Due to limited computational resources, we look only at two different sources, \stwo{} and \sth{}. \\